php/php-langspec/spec/10-expressions.md

 The binary `%` operator produces the remainder from dividing the left-hand operand by the right-hand one.
 If the type of both operands is not `int`, their values are converted to that type.
 The result has type `int`.
+If the right-hand operand has value zero, an exception of type `DivisionByZeroError` is thrown.

 These operators associate left-to-right.